ValderramaNico/ValderramaNico/README.md

 <h2 align="left">Hi 👋!
 My name is Nicolás and i'm from Chile!</h2>

 <p align="left">💻 About Me <br>
 I am a trainee Front-End developer taking my first steps in the tech industry.
 With a background in advertising, I have found in web development the perfect way to combine creativity with technology.
-Passionate about Front-End, I am committed to continuous learning and aim to specialize as a Full-Stack developer.
+Passionate about Front-End, currently specializing as a Full-Stack developer..

 🚀 Currently working on: